novekm/amplify-with-terraform/terraform-deployment/README.md

 The Terraform module has a number of outputs that you can reference to integrate the deployment into your existing infrastructure, or expand what is deployed by the module.
 These outputs are defined in the `outputs.tf` file in **`/terraform-deployment/modules/sample-qs/outputs.tf`**.
 These outputs are being used to dynamically configure the Amplify Application without using the Amplify CLI.
 To learn more about how this is being done, visit the [Amplify App Documentation](/sample-sample-amplify-app//documentation/README.md).
 Take a look at [this document](https://www.terraform.io/language/values/outputs) to learn more about [Terraform outputs](https://www.terraform.io/language/values/outputs).
 For a list of all outputs, visit the [sample-qs module documentation](/terraform-deployment//modules/sample-qs/README.md).

-## Extending Amazon TCA Quickstart
+## Extending this sample Quickstart

-If you are looking to utilize existing features of TCAQS while integrating your own features, modules, or applications, please feel free to submit issues that describe use-cases you would like to be documented.
+If you are looking to utilize existing features of this sample project while integrating your own features, modules, or applications, please feel free to fork this repo and download locally and make changes to fit your use case.

 Helpful Commands